 The Crime Insurance Coverage Program provides blanket coverage for dishonest acts of employees (embezzlement, fraudulent transfer of funds, theft of cash), forgery or alteration, computer fraud, fund transfer fraud, and outside premise robbery.
 The blanket coverage applies to all employees rather than specific positions, reducing the opportunity for coverage gaps where loss is contributed by collusion among more than one employee.

-- If available, provide photos of the damage
+- If applicable, provide photos of documents

 All supplemental claim information and general claim correspondence must be sent to:

 |The Hanover Insurance Company